Five Common Findings in CSI – Graffiti and Site Drainage (Part 3 of 3)

-In Part 1 and Part 2 of the ‘CSI’ serial blog, we discussed three of the five most common findings during Easements Atlanta’s Conservation Site Inspections: the deterioration of both steel windows and wood windows, lintels, and masonry mortar.
+In best female dating profile examples and Part 2 of the ‘CSI’ serial blog, we discussed three of the five most common findings during Easements Atlanta’s Conservation Site Inspections: the deterioration of both steel windows and wood windows, lintels, and masonry mortar.
 The last two common findings of this blog installment is the prevalence of graffiti and proper removal techniques, and how effective site drainage will prevent building deterioration.

 Graffiti happens.
 While there’s an ongoing discussion on the value of graffiti within our society and culture, where does this leave the property owner whose building has become the canvas for unsolicited graphics?
 For many property owners in the urban and industrial reaches of metro Atlanta, their buildings have been defaced by tag artists who leave their mark using paint, spray paint, marker pens, and other medium.
 Easements Atlanta recognizes some buildings within their portfolio are in areas more prone to graffiti.
 To assist property owners, the CSI team has researched the difficult task to select the appropriate method, technique and cleanser for successful graffiti removal.